My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

-But I totally get it — planning a 5-day itinerary in Taipei can be daunting.
-There are literally so many things you could consider doing!
+But I totally get it — planning a 5-day itinerary in Taipei can be super daunting.
+Aside from eating, what else is there to do?

-This post is here to lend a helping hand, outlining the exact itinerary that I created for my very own trip to Taipei over my 5-day stay, plus a few other activities that I didn’t get a chance to do!
+This travel guide is here to lend a hand, outlining the exact itinerary I created for my 5-day trip to Taipei, plus a few other activities I didn’t get to do!

 Whether it’s art, culture, or food that interests you, one thing is certain–you won’t run out of things to do in Taipei.

-Looking for a 3-day itinerary instead?
-This article may be better for you: 3 Days In Taipei Itinerary: What To See, Eat, and Do
+👉 Looking for a 3-day itinerary instead?
+This article may be better for you: 3 Days In Taipei: What To See, Eat, and Do

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!